-Breen said a team of engineers are heading to the scene to do an initial assessment of the damage.
-But neither the bridge nor the adjacent Lock 9 appear in any danger of collapse.
+Breen said a team of engineers is heading to the scene to do an initial assessment of the damage.
+But neither the bridge nor the adjacent Lock 9 appear in any danger of collapse, she said.

 “At this point, no there’s no danger of the bridge falling,” she said this afternoon.
 “It’s still sound.”

-The bridge has remained closed since the Mohawk swelled in the immediate aftermath of Tropical Storm Irene last week.
+The bridge has remained closed since the Mohawk swelled in the immediate aftermath of Hurricane Irene last week.
 Crews had made initial repairs to the structure and had considered opening the bridge on Wednesday.

 But with a forecast of more flooding on Thursday, the state opted instead to keep the bridge closed.
 After the Mohawk crested, the flooded river carved a new channel near the Glenville side of the bridge on the north bank.

-Breen said state officials are still trying to determine how much damage was incurred by the bridge footings, which remain submerged in the Mohawk.
-Until then, she said it will be tough for them to assess how long the bridge will remain closed and how much its repair will cost.
+Breen said state officials are still trying to determine how much damage was done to the bridge footings, which remain submerged in the Mohawk.
+Until the water recedes, she said it will be tough to assess how long the bridge will remain closed and how much its repair will cost.

-"They really need the water to recede before they do a full assessment," shes said.
+“They really need the water to recede before they do a full assessment,” she said.

 The flood damage to the bridge also prompted National Grid to cut off the main natural gas line feeding Rotterdam Junction on the south bank of the Mohawk.
 The line runs beneath the pedestrian walkway along the bridge and was being pummeled during the height of the flooding.